ColetteThomson/smart_events/README.md

 * a listing of linked matches to the user's criteria should their search be successful.
 * This feature fulfills the user stories: *'As a returning user, I want to be able to find (read/view) the information I'm looking for'* and *'As a returning user, I want to have appropriate access to website content as per my permissions'*.

+A mockup of the 'All Projects' page can be found [here](..). <br>
+A mockup of the 'All Admin People' page can be found [here](..). <br>
+A mockup of the 'All Tech Support People' page can be found [here](..). <br>

 The three **All...** pages are intended to provide:
 * depending on the chosen page, a listing of: 'all projects' OR 'all admin people' OR 'all tech support people' - that are present in the WMP database.
 * depending on user permissions: the inclusion of 'update...' and 'delete...' buttons.
-If no permissions user will just see a listing of: 'all projects' OR 'all admin people' OR 'all tech support people'.
+If no permissions user will only be able to view a listing of: 'all projects' OR 'all admin people' OR 'all tech support people'.
 * pagination showing page number and number of pages.
 * This feature fulfills the user stories: *'As a returning user, I want to be able to find (read/view) the information I'm looking for'* and *'As a returning user, I want to have appropriate access to website content as per my permissions'*.

+A mockup of the 'Add Project' page can be found [here](..). <br>
+A mockup of the 'Add Admin People' page can be found [here](..). <br>
+A mockup of the 'Add Tech Support People' page can be found [here](..). <br>

 The three **Add...** pages are intended to provide:
 * depending on user permissions: the display of an empty form for the user to: 'add a new administration person' OR 'add a new technical support person' OR 'add a new project'.
 * a 'submit' button to confirm their entry of the completed form.
-* user messaging: a confirmation message that the user has: 'added a new administration person' OR 'added a new technical support person' OR 'added a new project'.
+* user messaging: confirmation that the user has: 'added a new administration person' OR 'added a new technical support person' OR 'added a new project'.
 * This feature fulfills the user stories: *' As a returning user, I want to be able to create (add) new content, as per my permissions'* and *'As a returning user, I want to have appropriate access to website content as per my permissions'* and *'As a returning user, I want confirmation of actions I have performed on the WMP website'*.

+### 'Personal Details' pages for 'Admin People' and 'Tech People'
+Note: these pages become accessible when clicking the 'person name...' from either the 'All Admin People' page OR the 'All Tech Support People' page.

+A mockup of the 'Personal Details' page (from 'All Admin People') can be found [here](..). <br>
+A mockup of the 'Personal Details' page (from 'All Tech Support People') can be found [here](..). <br>

+The two **Personal Details** pages are intended to provide:
+* an overview of an individual person's details.
+* depending on user permissions: the inclusion of 'update...' and 'delete...' buttons.
+If no permissions user will only be able to view the personal details overview of: 'Admin person' OR 'Tech Support person'.
+* user messaging: confirmation of 'updating' or 'deleting' of a person.
+* This feature fulfills the user stories: *'As a returning user, I want to be able to find (read/view) the information I'm looking for'* and *'As a returning user, I want to be able to edit (update) existing content, as per my permissions'* and *'*As a returning user, I want to be able to delete existing content, as per my permissions'* and *'As a returning user, I want to have appropriate access to website content as per my permissions'* and *'As a returning user, I want confirmation of actions I have performed on the WMP website'*.

+### 'Project Details' pages for 'Projects'
+Note: this page become accessible when clicking the 'project name...' from the 'All Projects' page.

+A mockup of the 'Project Details' page (from 'All Projects') can be found [here](..). <br>

+The **Project Details** page is intended to provide:
+* an overview of an active project's details.
+* depending on user permissions: the inclusion of 'update...' and 'delete...' buttons.
+If no permissions user will only be able to view the project details overview of: 'Project Name....
+* user messaging: confirmation of 'updating' or 'deleting' of a project.
+* This feature fulfills the user stories: *'As a returning user, I want to be able to find (read/view) the information I'm looking for'* and *'As a returning user, I want to be able to edit (update) existing content, as per my permissions'* and *'*As a returning user, I want to be able to delete existing content, as per my permissions'* and *'As a returning user, I want to have appropriate access to website content as per my permissions'* and *'As a returning user, I want confirmation of actions I have performed on the WMP website'*.